adacalypse/modern-times-ADA/index.md

 {% include_relative figs/sentiment_techniques_over_the_years.html %}

-However, only CGI reached a negative peak around the 1990’s.
+We notice a general downwards tendency for special effects and animation in movies released in the 1970s.
+Why could that be?
+In reality, in the 1970s many novel technologies appeared on the big screen for the first time, to modest reception, such as 2D computer graphics in *Westworld (1973)* and 3D computer graphics in *Futureworld (1976)*. [[14]] However, only CGI reached a negative peak around the 1990’s.
 What has happened at this time to have induced such horror?
 In fact, it seems to be the “break-out” decade for the use of CGI, where movies such as Terminator 2: Judgment Day popularized such a technique [[15]].
 As such, one might imagine that a rise in popularity correlates with an increase of low budget and bad quality computer generated frames for the sake of hopping on the bandwagon.
 Similarly, we observe a general increase of sentiment score in more recent films using 3D computer graphics.

 To better understand the sentiment of different techniques overall, we can plot the distribution of sentiment scores for each technique regardless of the release date of each movie.